Helmut Benthaus: Player-manager for Basel

 As reigning champions, Basel played a mediocre season 1967–68 season.
 Although they were within reach of the table top the entire campaign, they messed everything up towards the end of the season as they lost five games out of seven.
 Therefore, they finished the season in fifth position.
 They were seven points behind the trio Zürich, Grasshopper Club and Lugano who all ended the season with 38 points.
 Basel won 13 of the league 26 games, drawing five, losing eight times, and they scored 49 goals conceding 33.
 Benthaus played in 23 league matches and scored three goals.
 In the Swiss Cup Basel started in the round of 32 with a home match against lower classed FC Le Locle, but the game had to go into overtime.
 After Le Locle took the lead just after half time break, Frigerio netted the equaliser shortly before the end.
 In the overtime player-manager Benthaus managed the winning goal.
 In the next round Basel played an away game against FC Zürich and were defeated 1–0 and the campaign was ended.

 In their 1968–69 season Basel finished the Nationalliga A season as champions one point ahead of Lausanne Sports in second position.
 Basel won 13 of the 26 games, drawing ten, losing three times, they scored 48 goals conceding 28.
-Benthaus played in 11 league matches and scored five league goals.
+Benthaus played in 12 league matches and scored one goal.
 In the Swiss Cup Basel started in the round of 32 with a win against Thun and in the round of 16 they beat Luzern.
 In the Quarter-final Basel played an away game against Servette but lost this 1–0.
 In the Inter-Cities Fairs Cup Basel were drawn against Bologna.
 Bologna won both games.
 In the 1968 Cup of the Alps the team managed to win the group and played in the final against FC Schalke 04 but were defeated 3–1 after extra time.